Axia-Tech/AXIA-wiki/docs/learn/learn-AXC.md

 AXC is the native token of the AXIA network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.

-The smallest unit of account in a Substrate network (AXIA, AXIALunar, etc.) is the Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
+The smallest unit of account in a Substrate network (AXIA, etc.) is the Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
 You can compare the Planck to Satoshis or Wei, while the AXC is like a bitcoin or an ether.
-AXIALunar tokens (LUNAR) are equal to 1e12 Planck, and AXIA mainnet AXC is equal to 1e10 Planck.
+AXIA mainnet AXC is equal to 1e10 Planck.

 ### AXIA